EthanAnderes/WassersteinBarycenterCode/README.md

 # Discrete L2 Wasserstein Barycenters

-Julia code (tested on OSX 10.10.4 and Julia v0.3) for constructing the discrete Wasserstein barycenters presented in the paper titled `Discrete Wasserstein Barycenters: Optimal Transport for Discrete Data` by Ethan Anderes, Steffen Borgwardt and Jacob Miller.
+Julia code (tested on OSX 10.10.4 and Julia v0.3) for constructing the discrete Wasserstein barycenters presented in the paper titled `Discrete Wasserstein Barycenters: Optimal Transport for Discrete Data` by Ethan Anderes, Steffen Borgwardt and Jacob Miller (a local copy of the paper can be found in directory `paper`).

 To execute the code in this repo you can first copy/clone all the source code by typing the following command in the terminal.